-A low fodmap diet for SIBO is used as a dietary intervention to reduce the symptoms of SIBO and bacterial overgrowth in the small intestine.
+Following a low fodmap diet for SIBO is used as a dietary intervention to reduce the symptoms of SIBO and bacterial overgrowth in the small intestine.

 High fodmap foods contain fermentable short-chain carbohydrates that provide food for bacteria to ferment upon and are problematic when small intestinal bacterial overgrowth or IBS symptoms are present.
+The best diet for SIBO is a low fodmap diet that is low in fermentable carbohydrates.

 Disclaimer: This site contains affiliate links.
 As an amazon associate, I earn from qualifying purchases.